rania-pa/PDE3/README.md

 The coursework folder (when becomes available) will contain Jupyter notebooks needed for the coursework assignments.

 ## Useful
-This folder contains useful material to help in understanding some of the concepts of the numerical schemes better.
+This folder contains useful material (pdf saved notebooks) to help in understanding some of the concepts of the numerical schemes better.